heathharrelson/blog/content/posts/raspberry-pi-cluster-kubeadm.md

 </html>
 ```

-Should work on all nodes, including the master.
+This should work for all nodes, including the master.

-## Misc Notes

-* Flannel has been removed from the kubeadm docs: https://github.com/kubernetes/website/commit/a9d7ba33446914de7c38adfc6825a5828facaff5#diff-f2a40a553d60c0fe04e84ee9c1bf28a6
+Congratulations!
+You now have your own Kubernetes cluster.

 ## Links